Getting Married (play): Preface

 The preface to the published version of Getting Married is essentially a discussion of the future of marriage.
 Shaw takes the view that "Marriage remains practically inevitable", as the alternatives have too many disadvantages.
 In a future society, he argued, there could be no practicable replacement for marriage, neither individually negotiated deals or unconstrained "free love".
 Despite this, there was "a very pressing question of improving its conditions".
 Shaw went on to argue for sensible divorce laws that would protect the welfare of adults and children.

 Shaw stated that the form of the play adopts the classical unities, saying "the Greek form is inevitable when drama reaches a certain point in poetic and intellectual evolution."

+Performance history

+The cast of the premiere, at His Majesty's Theatre, London, in 1908, featured Marie Lohr and Henry Ainley.
+Subsequent productions have included those in Stratford-upon Avon in 1922, with Robert Newton and Gwen Frangcon-Davies; in Bristol in 1954-1955, with Annette Crosbie; in Birmingham in 1962, with Derek Jacobi; and in Croydon in 1982, with Judy Geeson, Barbara Leigh-Hunt and Frank Middlemass.
+The play's premiere on Broadway, in 1916, featured Henrietta Crosman.
+Broadway revivals were mounted in 1931, with Dorothy Gish; 1951, with Arthur Treacher and Peggy Wood; and 1991, with Elizabeth Franz and Simon Jones.

 Critical views

 The play is generally considered to be one of Shaw's slighter works.
 Louis Crompton says that "Getting Married is hardly more than an animated tract".
 Homer E. Woodbridge says, "It has only small bits of action, and these are divided among three groups of people who are very loosely related.
 But the subtitle and the comment call attention to the two distinctive peculiarities in the form of the play: it is primarily a discussion, and it consists of only one interminable scene."